Despite that your typical leather product is made with ultra-cheap leather, there are actually a ton of superb leathers

 Italian pull-up leather

 Finishes range from none at all to heavy finishes that make the leather almost plastic-like.
-Tanneries that start with high quality hides have the luxury of using lighter finishes, and therefore producing a more natural and luxurious product.
-Lesser quality hides rely on adding pigment during dyeing to cover up blemishes and give more uniformity to the leather.
-Waxes are also widely employed to give the leather certain properties.
+Tanneries that begin with high quality hides (i.e. few blemishes) have the luxury of using lighter finishes, and therefore producing a more natural and luxurious product.

 Aniline leather, which just employs water-based dye, preserves the natural beauty of the skin.
 The very best hides are typically selected and the resulting leather is among the most desirable.
 It will, however, soil more easily since it isn’t given a protective finish.